-NOTE: Normal starting of either a warm or cold engine is obtained without pumping or pressing the accelerator pedal.

-Turn the ignition switch to the START position and release when the engine starts.
-If the engine fails to start within 10 seconds, turn the key to the OFF position, wait 5 seconds, then repeat the "Normal Starting" procedure.
+Normal starting of either a warm or cold engine is obtained without pumping or depressing the accelerator pedal.
+Turn the key to the START position and release when the engine starts.
+If the engine fails to start within 10 seconds, turn the key to the OFF position, wait 5 seconds, then repeat the starting procedure.